In 2021, among the raw materials newly referenced by the Groupe 63% in number were renewable and 40% in number respected green chemistry

-This represents approximately 1,600 ingredients from nearly 350 plant species sourced in over a hundred countries.
-87% of these renewable ingredients are derived from sources certified as sustainable.
+This represents approximately 1,717 ingredients from nearly 313 botanical species sourced in over a hundred countries.
+In 2021, 94% of the biobased ingredients in our formulas were traced and sourced from sustainable sources.

 Prioritising the use of renewable raw materials